-Here are some advice of what can you do to ease the burden of your plantar fascia:
+Here are some pieces of advice on what can you do to ease the burden of your plantar fascia:

-- Avoid running for a while, try walking less,
+- Avoid running for a while, and try walking less.

 - Change your shoes!
-Sometimes it’s all it takes.
+Sometimes that's all it takes.

-- Try out foot massage for plantar fasciitis.
+- Try out a foot massage for plantar fasciitis.